comworkio/imalive/README.md

 # Im Alive API

-Let your raspberry pi nodes (or any computer/virtual machines as well) singing like Céline Dion `I'm alive!`.
+Let your raspberry pi nodes (or any computer/virtual machines as well) sing like Céline Dion `I'm alive!`.

 ![celine](./img/celine.jpeg)

-Just a dummy healthcheck api for your nodes (support armhf for raspberrypi).
+Just a dummy healthcheck api for your nodes (support x86 and armhf for raspberrypi).
+It's also supported by [comwork cloud](https://doc.cloud.comwork.io/docs/tutorials/imalive).

 It provide a http/restful endpoint that you can use as a healthcheck rule to your loadbalancer and also publish a heartbit in stdout (usefull if you collect it in a log/alerting management system such as elasticstack).